 Angel of the Lord

 "Harry, you and Wesley git the calf up in the wagon.
-Come on, push," Joseph, the old man, said.
+Come on, push," Joseph said.
 “Boy, the beef buyers in Richmond ain’t gonna’ wait for this downpour to stop.”

-The boy behind the calf heaved against her hind quarter and pushed the baby up shoving the animal up and under the canvas of the covered wagon.
+The boy behind the calf heaved against her hind quarter and pushed the baby up shoving the animal under the canvas of the covered wagon.